-(f) [Assistance to securities regulator of another state.]
-At the request of the securities regulator of another state or a foreign jurisdiction, the administrator may provide assistance if the requesting regulator states that it is conducting an investigation to determine whether a person has violated, is violating, or is about to violate a law or rule of the other state or foreign jurisdiction relating to securities matters which the requesting regulator administers or enforces.
-The administrator may provide the assistance by using the authority to investigate and the powers conferred by this Section as the administrator determines is necessary or appropriate.
-The assistance may be provided without regard to whether the facts stated in the request would also constitute a violation of this [Act] or other law of this State if occurring in this State.
-In deciding whether to provide the assistance, the administrator may consider whether the requesting regulator is permitted and has agreed to provide assistance reciprocally within its state or foreign jurisdiction to the administrator on securities matters when requested; whether compliance with the request would violate or prejudice the public policy of this State; and the availability of resources and employees of the administrator to carry out the request for assistance.
+(f) [Assistance to securities regulator of another jurisdiction.]
+At the request of the securities regulator of another State or a foreign jurisdiction, the administrator may provide assistance if the requesting regulator states that it is conducting an investigation to determine whether a person has violated, is violating, or is about to violate a law or rule of the other State or foreign jurisdiction relating to securities matters that the requesting regulator administers or enforces.
+The administrator may provide the assistance by using the authority to investigate and the powers conferred by this section as the administrator determines is necessary or appropriate.
+The assistance may be provided without regard to whether the conduct described in the request would also constitute a violation of this [Act] or other law of this State if occurring in this State.
+In deciding whether to provide the assistance, the administrator may consider whether the requesting regulator is permitted and has agreed to provide assistance reciprocally within its State or foreign jurisdiction to the administrator on securities matters when requested; whether compliance with the request would violate or prejudice the public policy of this State; and the availability of resources and employees of the administrator to carry out the request for assistance.

-1. Sections 602 (a)-(b) follow the 1956 Act, which was modeled generally on Sections 21(a)-(d) of the Securities Exchange Act of 1934 as it then read.
+1. Sections 602 (a) and (b) follow the 1956 Act, which was modeled generally on Sections 21(a) through (d) of the Securities Exchange Act of 1934 as it then read.

 2. Standards for issuance of subpoenas have been generally established in federal and state securities law.
 See, e.g., 10 Louis Loss & Joel Seligman, Securities Regulation 4917-4937 (3d ed. rev. 1996) (discussing Oklahoma Press Pub.
 Co. v.
 Walling, 327 U.S. 186 (1946) and other cases).
 The scope of subpoena enforcement in each state is a general matter for judicial determination.
 Under Section 602, an individual subpoenaed to testify by the administrator is not compelled to testify within the meaning of these sections simply by service of a subpoena.
 Under Section 602(b) the individual can be subpoenaed and compelled to attend.
-Once in attendance an individual can assert an evidentiary privilege or exemption, see Section 601(c), including the Fifth Amendment privilege against self-incrimination.
-If an individual refuses to testify or give evidence, the administrator may apply (or have the appropriate state attorney apply) to the appropriate court for the relief specified in Section 602(c).
-If the individual invokes the privilege against selfincrimination, Section 602(d) allows the administrator to apply to the appropriate court to compel testimony under a "use immunity" provision barring the record compelled or other evidence obtained from being used in a criminal case.
+Once in attendance an individual can assert an evidentiary privilege or exemption, see Section 601(c), including the

+Fifth Amendment privilege against self-incrimination.
+If an individual refuses to testify or give evidence, the administrator may apply (or have the appropriate State attorney apply) to the appropriate court for the relief specified in Section 602(c).
+If the individual invokes the privilege against self-incrimination, Section 602(d) allows the administrator to apply to the appropriate court to compel testimony under the "use immunity" provision barring the record compelled or other evidence obtained from being used in a criminal case.
 See People v.
 District Co. of Arapahoe County, 894 P.2d 739 (Colo.
 1995).
-The phrase "directly or indirectly" in Section 602(d) is intended to include testimony, other evidence, or other information derived from immunized testimony, statements, records, or evidence.
+The phrase "directly or indirectly" in Section 602(e) is intended to include testimony, other evidence, or other information derived from immunized testimony, statements, records, or evidence.

-- 3. Section 602 is intended to apply generally to securities offers and sales under Article 3 and broker-dealer and investment adviser activity under Article 4, when there is noncompliance with the first sentence of Section 602(c).
-This subsection does not limit the powers of an administrator under other provisions of this Act. - 4.
-Where appropriate under Section 602(e), an administrator could move to authorize admission of a requesting state's attorney under existing pro hac vice rules. - 5.
-Section 602(e) is consistent with the Securities Litigation Uniform Standard Act of 1998 which provides in Section 102(e):
+3. Section 602 is intended to apply generally to securities offers and sales under Article 3 and broker-dealer and investment adviser activity under Article 4, when there is noncompliance with the first sentence of Section 602(c).
+This subsection does not limit the powers of an administrator under other provisions of this Act.